 Netwrix Account Lockout Examiner is a tool that provides a solid account monitoring experience.
 In the event that a user gets locked out this tool is invaluable at getting the account unlocked so that they can get back to business quickly.
 This product can be downloaded for free.

 Bulk Password Control is a tool designed to help users with password management on Active Directory.
 As a password manager, Bulk Password Control is very fast paced.
 You can change passwords on multiple accounts at once.
-You can do this through the use of a password generator which creates passwords for each account.
+You can do this through the use of a password generator that creates passwords for each account.
 In the event that you want to make this more simple, you can set every account password to the same code.
 In other words, you can manage passwords in bulk.

 However you aren’t limited to resetting passwords for user accounts either; you can also unlock, enable or disable user accounts as well.
-This gives you a high degree of control over your active directory users so that if you need to restructure or remove an unsuitable account you can do so with ease.
+This gives you a high degree of control over your active directory users and computers so that if you need to restructure or remove an unsuitable account you can do so with ease.